-Let's say developers deployed a container some time ago and they haven't modified the application for a while so the container has not been updated.
-Now, if one of those layers happens to have a vulnerability (i.e., libssl), a scan of the VM will not necessarily uncover it.
+Let's say developers deployed a container some time ago and haven't modified the application for a while, so the container has not been updated.
+Now, if one of those layers happens to have a vulnerability (e.g., libssl), a scan of the VM will not necessarily uncover it.
 And even if it does, what's the process to patch it?

 What are the risks with these frameworks?
-Besides having the same sort of risks and challenges as containers, in a microservices framework the "application" is broken into multiple microservices distributed among those VMs.
+Besides having the same risks and challenges as containers, in a microservices framework, the "application" is broken into multiple microservices distributed among those VMs.
 If they are running in VMs, you're probably doing backups of those.
 Guess what?
-These frameworks, especially when using them from the upstream projects, are not designed to be backed up.
-Try to restore them, and it will probably fail.
+These frameworks, especially when using them from upstream projects, are not designed to be backed up.
+Any attempt to restore them will probably fail.

-The development team is our customer.
-We need to uncover what is the experience they expect from us.
-That is not an easy task.
-In many cases, the expected experience may have many similarities to a cloud experience.
-Often, it is summarized in “give me the resources but stay out of the way."
+If the development team is our customer, we must uncover the experience they expect from us.
+This is not an easy task.
+In many cases, developers may expect an experience similar to a cloud experience.
+This is often summarized as "give me the resources but stay out of the way."

-- Identify the enterprise products supporting those frameworks:
+- Identify the enterprise products supporting those frameworks.

 - Does the framework support a way to track vulnerabilities and remediate container images?

-- Does the framework integrate with my existing physical and virtual infrastructure
+- Does the framework integrate with my existing physical and virtual infrastructure?

 - Does the framework support multi-data center and multicloud deployments?

-- Which components do we protect or backup in these frameworks?
+- Which components do we protect or back up in these frameworks?

 - Identify and define integration points between the infrastructure and the microservices frameworks.

-- Setup a new set of requirements for any new infrastructure to provide APIs and capabilities that can easily integrate with the microservices frameworks.
+- Set up a new set of requirements for any new infrastructure to provide APIs and capabilities that can easily integrate with the microservices frameworks.

 - Track the tools and frameworks.
-If they are using the upstream versions, or do not have tools for governance and lifecycle management, this scenario is a version of scenario #2.
-The enterprise products supporting microservices frameworks can run in cloud and on-premise.
+If infrastructure teams are using the upstream versions, or don't have tools for governance and lifecycle management tools, this scenario is a version of scenario 2 above.
+The enterprise products supporting microservices frameworks can run in the cloud and on premises.
 These frameworks tend to have a strong hybrid cloud capability.
-Consider preparing your infrastructure to work in the hybrid Cloud configuration with the microservices frameworks.
-A well-designed implementation of a mature microservices framework allows for the ease transition of workloads between on-premise and public cloud.
+Consider preparing your infrastructure to work with the microservices frameworks in the hybrid cloud configuration.
+A well-designed implementation of a mature microservices framework allows for the easy transition of workloads between on premises and public cloud.

-- Create a Cloud experience for your organization.The infrastructure teams need to become a service brokerage for the organization.
-It is not about buying multiple clusters of an OEM solution to achieve redundancy and call it cloud ready.
-Delivering the cloud experience should contemplate designing for service availability even during failure of components.
+- Create a cloud experience for your organization.
+Infrastructure teams need to operate as a service brokerage for the organization.
+It's not about buying multiple clusters of an OEM solution to achieve redundancy and call it "cloud ready."
+Delivering the cloud experience should contemplate designing for service availability, even during the failure of components.
 Think about storage service in a cloud environment.
-There are disk failures and even node failures happening behind the scenes but the service is still there.
+There are disk and node failures behind the scenes, but the service is still there.
 We must provide that experience in our infrastructure.
-This is part of what we can achieve by using software-defined storage (SDS), software-defined networking (SDN), or even going with software-defined data centers (SDDC) solutions.
+This is part of what we can achieve by using software-defined storage (SDS), software-defined networking (SDN), or even going with software-defined data center (SDDC) solutions.

 - Adopt automation and orchestration for everything in the data center.
-We must provide the services staying out of the way.
+We must provide the services while staying out of the way.